March 18, 2021

-1. What is a refund check from a college?
+What is a refund check from a college?

 Getting a student loan refund check follows specific steps:

 - The student successfully applies for the additional loan by completing the application correctly.
-They are approved.

 - The lender receives the certification and sends money to the school either electronically, or by paper check.

 - The school receives the loan funding and pays it to the student’s account along with other financial aid sources.
-All of the student accounts showing an excess of funding are put to a review called a “mismatch.”
+All the student’s accounts showing an excess of funding are put to a review called a “mismatch.”
 This is done to ensure that each student is receiving the correct amount of refund money and has not exceeded the cost of attendance with their total funding.

-3. Common problems and resolutions:
+Common refund check problems and resolutions:

 All your paperwork is late:

 If you waited until the last minute to file your FAFSA and/or apply for student loans, anticipate that your refund check will not be available until later in the semester.
-Talk to your financial aid office to find out the turn around time.
+Talk to your financial aid office to find out the turnaround time.
 If they cannot give you a specific date, try to find a range, like sometime during the month of October.
-If you are really late, the refund may take until November, or possibly until the end of the semester.
+If you are late, the refund may take until November, or possibly until the end of the semester.

 You submitted paperwork, but something was wrong:

-Maybe you forgot to sign something, or forgot to submit a very important form.
+Maybe you forgot to sign something or forgot to submit a very important form.
 You may think everything is complete, but it turns out you missed something.
-Make sure you review all documents, and follow up with your financial aid office early in the semester to make sure things are in order.
+Make sure you review all documents and follow up with your financial aid office early in the semester to make sure things are in order.

 If you are looking for a refund check, submit all required info early, and follow up often to make sure everything is in order.
-If you are late this year, patiently work with your financial aid office so that everything is done and you know a refund is on the way.